jadamcda/C323_Jada_McDaniel_Project1_Version2/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-* It took me a very long time just to figure out how to get the buttons to work.
+* I encountered numerous difficulties just trying to figure out how to use Android Studio

 ## License